Best dehumidifiers for tackling damp and drying laundry – tried and tested

 It lacks functionality, so this dehumidifier is either on or off.
 But, that does make it extremely easy to use, and our reviewer found it did a decent job of eliminating condensation on windows in a small bedroom when left running overnight.

-In fact those low running costs, plus a very affordable price tag, mean we think this is one of the best dehumidifiers under £100 – an ideal low cost dehumidifier for any small room where you want to combat low levels of excess moisture without breaking the bank.
+Those low running costs combined with a very affordable price tag, mean we think this is one of the best dehumidifiers under £100 – an ideal low-cost dehumidifier for any small room where you want to combat low levels of excess moisture without breaking the bank.

-For more detail, read our full ProBreeze 1500ml Mini Dehumidifier review.
+Read our full ProBreeze 1500ml Mini Dehumidifier review for more detail.

 A laundry-drying alternative